pineunity/apmec/doc/source/contributor/monitor-api.rst

 * How to write a new monitor driver
 * Events
 * Actions
-* How to write TOSCA template to monitor VNF entities
+* How to write TOSCA template to monitor MEA entities

 Introduction
 -------------

-Apmec monitoring framework provides the NFV operators and VNF vendors to write a pluggable driver that monitors the various status conditions of the VNF entities it deploys and manages.
+Apmec monitoring framework provides the NFV operators and MEA vendors to write a pluggable driver that monitors the various status conditions of the MEA entities it deploys and manages.

 How to write a new monitor driver
 ----------------------------------

-A monitor driver for apmec is a python module which contains a class that inherits from "apmec.mem.monitor_drivers.abstract_driver.VNFMonitorAbstractDriver".
+A monitor driver for apmec is a python module which contains a class that inherits from "apmec.mem.monitor_drivers.abstract_driver.MEMonitorAbstractDriver".
 If the driver depends/imports more than one module, then create a new python package under apmec/mem/monitor_drivers folder.
 After this we have to mention our driver path in setup.cfg file in root directory.